Xilinx/SDSoC-Tutorials/platform-creation-tutorial/lab-9-installing-applications-from-github.md

   3. Specify the name of the project (for example, lab9) in the Project name field.
 Click New.
   4. From the Platform list select zc702.
 Click **Next**.
   5. From the System Configuration drop-down list, select Linux.
 Click **Next**.
-  6. From the list of application templates, select Array Partitioning and click Finish.
+  6. From the list of application templates, select Array Partitioning and click **Finish**.
-  7. Click on the tab labeled lab9 to select the SDx Project Settings (if the tab is not visible, double click the project.sdx file in the Project Explorer).
+  7. Click on the tab labeled lab9 to select the SDx Project Settings (if the tab is not visible, double click the `project.sdx` file in the Project Explorer).
 In the HW functions panel observe that the matmul_partition_accel function is marked as a hardware function when the project was created.
-  8. If the hardware functions were removed or not marked, click on the Add HW Functions icon to invoke the dialog box to specify hardware functions.
+  8. If the hardware functions were removed or not marked, click on the **Add HW Functions** icon to invoke the dialog box to specify hardware functions.
-  9. Click the Build icon on the toolbar to build the project.
+  9. Click the **Build** icon on the toolbar to build the project.

 </details>